 - The Planning Process: The Project is Shovel Ready.

 The planned project is for a 50 x 100, four bay building, with a modern storm water control system, a potable well, full septic, with modern lighting.
 It will be built with energy efficient systems and equipment, radiant floor heat, internet access and with enough room for future on site expansion.
 In 2019, the town hired the Civil Engineering Firm of Krebs & Lansing, out of Colchester, Vermont, to develop a site plan for the garage property.
-Their site plan is attached.
 Also in 2019 and 2020, Arrowwood Environmental performed the state required wetlands delineation survey of the property (this is shown on the civil engineering site plan, as well).
 Existing conditions on the property had already impacted the edge of a small wetland and though our new construction will not remedy the impacts, it will not greatly enlarge that impact either.
 Throughout 2019 and into 2020, the town had meetings with Arrowwood, Julie Follansbee of the Vermont ANR, Wetlands Division, and Greg Dixson, our civil engineer from Krebs & Lansing to review and develop the town site plans.
 In 2020, the town hired M&S Soils to perform a required geotechnical study to verify the condition and variation of the onsite soils, making certain it would be safe to build on the site.
-That report is also attached.
-With the help of Krebs & Lansing, the town is in the last stages of permit approval for both its stormwater and wetland permits.
-Based on pre-application discussions with the ANR, wetlands division, these permits are expected to be granted in coming weeks.
+With the help of Krebs & Lansing, the town has finished the permit approval process for both its stormwater and wetland permits.
+All permits are approved and in hand.

-The town is currently working with Coe & Coe Architecture for its final building design.
+The town is working with Coe & Coe Architecture for its final building design.
 Coe & Coe designed a town garage for the Town of Glover, Vermont, in 2015.
 The Selectboard and Garage Committee visited the Glover facility in early 2020, and found the design would suit us well.
-Our building design, based on the one in Glover, is attached.
+Our final building design will be similar to the one built in Glover.

 In addition, the State of Vermont is strongly recommending that all towns work toward creating covered storage for their sand and salt.
 These covered sheds have the obvious benefits of preventing erosion and runoff of this expensive sand, and preventing the waste and hazard of frozen sand piles in winter.
 The new site will readily accommodate this additional structure, and a preliminary design is in hand.
 By moving the entire operation to higher ground the town gains more room and operational advantage, giving the road crew a better location from which to operate.

-The Town has already raised $155,000 in past years to support the land acquisition, and the planning and permitting process to date.
-The critical permits are in hand or are in review, the design is largely known, and the needed geotechnical survey is complete.
+The Town has already raised over $200,000 in past years to support the land acquisition and the planning and permitting process to date.
+The critical permits are in hand, the design is largely known, and the needed geotechnical survey is complete.
 The project is ready to build.

 Below are a number of documents the Vershire Selectboard and the Vershire Town Garage Committee, in conjunction with the engineering firm, Krebs and Lansing and the architectural firm Coe and Coe have been developing.
-In the following documents you will see that 2020 was actually a very busy year and a lot was accomplished to move this project forward.
-To the left are two pictures from inside the current town garage building.
+In the following documents you will see that 2020-2022 were actually a very number of years and a lot has been accomplished to move this project forward.

 Vershire Town Garage Descriptive Plans/Documents

-Here is a set of garage plans that are representative of those being developed for the town by the architectural firm, Coe and Coe.
+Here are the updated garage bid set of documents that were developed for the town by the architectural firm, Coe and Coe.
 Coe and Coe designed the Town of Glover’s garage a few years ago.
-Follow the link to view these documents.
+You can follow this link to view a pdf of these documents.